Frequently Asked Questions

 What’s my responsibility as a registered ACF project?

-Registered projects must use the grants they receive from Creative Partnerships Australia to contribute to costs associated with the project registered and approved by Creative Partnerships Australia.
-The registered artist, group or arts organisation must notify Creative Partnerships Australia if there is a change in the scope or timeline of their project.
+Registered projects must use the grants they receive from the ACF to contribute to costs associated with the project registered and approved by the ACF.
+The registered artist, group or arts organisation must notify the ACF if there is a change in the scope or timeline of their project.

 It is a requirement of the ACF that an acquittal report be completed at the conclusion of projects.
 You will receive a link to the acquittal form in an email from us, but you can also access it under ‘My Acquittals’ in your ACF dashboard.
 You do not need to complete the acquittal form until the completion of your project.